lizyChy0329/we-cropper/README.md

 - 🌍 **i18n Support**: Built-in internationalization with 9 languages and custom locale support
 - 🚀 **Fixed Cropping Box**: Consistent cropping area with configurable aspect ratio
 - 🎯 **Auto Zoom**: Automatically zooms in on the crop area for precise editing
+- ⭕ **Multiple Shapes**: Support for both rectangle and circle cropping modes
 - ❄️ **ESM / UMD Support**: Works seamlessly in both modern and legacy environments

 ## Requirements